Chained Soldier: Mato Defense Force

 The service branch that operates within and handles all affairs related to Mato, under the jurisdiction of Japan's Ministry of Defense.
-It is divided into nine operational squadrons, numbered one to 10 (omitting the number four), and an away unit tasked with exploring Mato and harvesting peaches for consumption.
-Each squadron is based in an area of Mato based on the eight main compass points, with the exception of the 10th Squad, which is located in central Mato and serves as the force's headquarters.
+It is divided into nine operational squadrons, numbered 1–10 (excluding 4 due to tetraphobia), and an away unit tasked with exploring Mato and harvesting peaches for consumption.
+Each squadron is based in an area of Mato based on the eight main compass points, except for the 10th Squad, which is located in central Mato and serves as the force's headquarters.